decentraland/documentation/content/creator/sdk7/design-experience/ux-ui-guide.md

 You can also use colors strategically to indicate state changes, for example changing the color of an element to indicate if it’s active or inactive.

 {{< hint warning >}}
-**📔 Note**   States communicate the status of UI elements.
+**📔 Note**:  States communicate the status of UI elements.
 The states of an element should maintain a certain continuity, but they must have clear affordances and be easily distinguishable from other states and the surrounding layout.
 {{< /hint >}}